 - If the cursor is near the child side of the target node, the left or right side of the node lights up.
 If you drop the node here it will be connected as a child node.

-Adding different icons to the node
+Adding different shapes to the node

 Saving and exporting

 - By default your concept map is saved by Freeplane as a '.mm' format file as shown in the first image.
 While saving the file, Freeplane will display the file browser, to allow you to select the folder in which you can save your file.
-By default, the file is saved in your home folder.
+By default, the file is saved in your home folder

 Ideas for resource creation